HOUSE SHOT AVERAGE RULES (As of December 1, 2023)

 DETERMINING A NEW BOWLER’S AVERAGE UNTIL THEY HAVE 9 ELIGIBLE GAMES: All bowlers that have less than 9 eligible sport shot games will have their average determined by taking their incoming average minus 20 and multiplying the number by 9.
 Take that total and add the eligible games bowled and divide by the total # of games.
 This will be the new bowler’s average for handicapping purposes until they have 9 eligible games in the club.
 This average cannot fall below the initial incoming average minus 20 pins.

-CURRENT MEMBERS WITH 9 OR MORE GAMES: Once a member has 9 eligible sport shot games, they will be handicapped based on the games they bowl in sport shot events.
+CURRENT MEMBERS WITH 9 OR MORE GAMES: Once a member has 9 eligible sport shot games, they will be handicapped based on the games bowled in sport shot events.
 Your average cannot drop more than 20 pins from your incoming average until you reach 9 eligible sport shot games.
-Once you have 24 or more eligible sport shot your average will be based on your last 24 eligible sport shot games bowled.
-All qualifying games bowled, after you make the finals in a tournament, will not count when determining your average.
+Once you have 36 or more eligible sport shot your average will be based on your last 36 eligible sport shot games you bowled.
+All qualifying games, after you make the finals in a tournament, will not count when determining average.